You love your dog, right? And you probably want to feed him the best food.

 You can also add some eggs (including the raw shell), some fish (whole, if possible), and perhaps some yogurt (with active cultures).

-When you're first starting out, plan a week's menu with nine meals of RMBs, two meals of muscle meat, and three veggie meals.
-That's if you feed twice a day.
+When you're starting out, plan a week's worth of meals.
+If you feed twice a day choose nine meals of RMBs, two meals of muscle meat, and three veggie meals.

 If you look in the 'fridge and there are only packages of muscle meat when you're supposed to be feeding an RMB, don't worry.
 Give an extra meal of RMBs and relax.
 Your dog won't care.
 Just remember you're striving for balance over time.

-Some dogs do best on a cold turkey switch rather than half-kibble and half-raw, others may need to be eased into the new diet.
+Some dogs do best on a cold turkey switch rather than half-kibble and half-raw, others may need to be eased into the new raw food diet.

 Remember to keep it bland in the beginning.
 You might start with chicken or turkey and feed wings, necks or backs for the first few days.
 Some dogs may take a little while to adjust, and you may see some diarrhea.
 If so, you can try adding some canned pumpkin (not the pie filling) or increase the percentage of bone.